-Easter in Bracknell
+Easter at Bracknell

-Good Friday
+Good Friday - 18th April

 The Churches in Bracknell are coming together on Good Friday, with an event meeting at 10:00 am in Holy Trinity Church.
 From 10.30 am we will be taking a Walk of Witness, through the Bracknell town centre.
-From 11.30 Town centre chaplains will be present in union Square having conversations.
+From 11.30 Town centre chaplains will be present in Union Square having conversations.
 If you’d like to find out more about this ministry, please come down and have a conversation.

 For more info email towncentremission@bracknell-parish.org

-Good Friday Service - Friday 29th March, 7:30 pm-9:00 pm
+Easter Journey - 7:30 pm-9:00 pm

-Family Easter Events
+Family Easter Journey

 Crafts, Easter activities and hot cross buns will be served too!

 This is a free event but you will need to book a ticket in advance.
-To stagger the event tickets will be booked as a timed entry in 15-minute slots.
-The trail will last roughly 1 hour but you are welcome to go around at your own pace.
+To stagger the event, tickets will be booked as a timed entry in 15-minute slots.
+The trail will last roughly 1 hour, but you are welcome to go around at your own pace.

-Easter Sunday
+Easter Sunday All-Age Celebration

 You are invited to celebrate with us on Easter Sunday as we meet together and explore the meaning of Easter.
 It’ll be a time of worship, fun, and a short message.